snakehaihai/snakehaihai.github.io/_pages/about.md

 I have contributed over 80 papers to leading journals such as TRO, IJRR, ISPRS, TIE, RAL, and prestigious conferences including ICRA, CVPR, ICCV, NeurIPS, and IROS.
 I serve as an associate editor for the Unmanned Systems Journal and as a guest editor for the Electronics Special Issue on Advanced Technologies of Navigation for Intelligent Vehicles.

+I have mentored or co-supervised over 200 undergraduate Design and Innovation project students, more than 45 undergraduate Final Year Project students, 32 Master's students, and eight doctoral students.
+Additionally, I have delivered over five seminar talks to a combined audience of more than 5,000 individuals in online or offline mode.
+I am currently seeking an academic position.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.